theochem/horton/doc/user_hf_dft.rst

 See :ref:`user_hamiltonian`.

-One first has to compute/load the two- and four-index objects for the one- and two-body terms in the Hamiltonian.
+You first have to compute/load the two- and four-index objects for the one- and two-body terms in the Hamiltonian.
 Some DFT implementations in Horton do not require pre-computed four-center integrals.